ClosingBracket/osv/README.md

 Alternatively you can use ```./scripts/firecracker.py``` to run OSv on [Firecracker](https://firecracker-microvm.github.io/).
 This script automatically downloads firecracker and accepts number of parameters like number ot VCPUs, memory named exactly like ```run.py``` does.

-Please note that in order to run OSv with best performance on Linux under QEMU or Firecracker you need KVM enabled.
+Please note that in order to run OSv with best performance on Linux under QEMU or Firecracker you need KVM enabled (this is only possible on *physical* Linux machines, EC2 bare metal instances or VMs that support nested virtualization with KVM on).
 The easiest way to verify KVM is enabled is to check if ```/dev/kvm``` is present and your user can read from and write to it.
 Adding your user to the kvm group may be necessary like so:
 ```bash
 usermod -aG kvm <user name>
 ```

 ### Networking

+SLIRP

-To start osv with external networking:
+To start OSv with external networking:

 ```
 sudo ./scripts/run.py -n -v